AdalheidisDainaAletheia/Garden-of-Secrets/README.md

 - [Elven Calendar, Toilken](https://elvenspirituality.wordpress.com/calendar/)
 - [The Vikings of Bjornstad](http://www.vikingsofbjornstad.com/Viking_Calendar.shtm)

 The .ics file is called **'Secrets'** and can be subscribed to through the raw file link.
-This has only been tested in Mozilla Thunderbird *(subscribe to, then syncronize the calendars)*.
+This has only been tested in Mozilla Thunderbird *(subscribe to, then synchronize the calendars)*.